tabishfayyaz/notes-and-books/software-design-principles.md

 - Are you able to quickly describe responsibility of a component/class/method/module and provide a single unambiguous representation of it

 - Have you inspected and graphed the ownership of objects and inspected their lifecycle

-- Have you inspected that your singletons are encouraging one-way data flow, not involved in two-way communication and not necessarily enforcing anyone to take action

-- Have you used two-way data flow with discretion

 - Have you used inheritance with caution and prefered composition over inheritance